A Soldier keeps an eye out for the enemy during training at Fort Drum.

 The Cerjan and Gas Alley Access Control Points will have designated lanes for DoD ID card-holding personnel and non-DoD ID card-holding personnel.
 Please look out for those signs and enter the appropriate lane.

-Those seeking admittance to post via the Cerjan and Gas Alley Access Control Points will be required to submit to a temporal temperature check and answer the following questions:
+Those seeking admittance to post via the Cerjan and Gas Alley Access Control Points will be required to submit to a verbal screening:

 2. Are you feeling ill?